arcus-azure/arcus.webapi/docs/preview/03-Features/correlation-azure-functions.md

 ```

 When this addition is added, you can use the `HttpCorrelation` inside your function to call the correlation functionality and use the `IHttpCorrelationInfoAccessor` (like before) to have access to the `CorrelationInfo` of the HTTP request.
+This is how you use the W3C HTTP correlation in your application:

 ```csharp
 using Arcus.WebApi.Logging.Correlation;